-Just 30 minutes north of Orlando is the Zora Neale Hurston Museum in Eatonville, Florida, the first African-American town to be independently governed.
-Currently, the population of Eatonville is approximately 2,300 residents.
+Just 30 minutes north of Orlando, Fl;orida, is the Zora Neale Hurston Museum in Eatonville, the first African-American town to be independently governed by African-Americans.
+(Currently, the population of Eatonville is approximately 2,300 residents.)

-Most known for Their Eyes Were Watching God, Hurston was an author as well as a playwright.
+Most known for Their Eyes Were Watching God, published in 1937, Hurston (1891-1960) was an author as well as a playwright.
 Read her biography here: zoranealehurston.com.

-In addition, Fort Pierce, where Zora Neale Hurston lived and worked for a time, offers its own trail commemorating her life, beginning at the library that was named for her.
+In addition to the Eatonville museum, Fort Pierce, where Zora Neale Hurston lived and worked for a time, offers a trail commemorating her life, beginning at the library that was named for her.
 Fort Pierce has a population of approximately 46,000.
 Other places where she lived in Florida include Belle Glade, Eue Gallie (in Melbourne), and on a boat docked in Miami.

 Scholarly readers interested in the literary world of this ground-breaking writer may like Zora and Langston: A Story of Friendship and Betrayal by Yuval Taylor, published in 2019.

-Zora Neale Hurston’s two locations are the third and fourth stops on Florida Trail #1!
+Zora Neale Hurston’s two locations are the third and fourth stops on Florida Author Adventures Trail #1!